by Tim Gilmore, 12/19/2020

 The cabin was small, neat and spare.
 Willie slept in a narrow, simple bed across from a woodstove and a small table with a battery-powered radio and a kerosene lamp.
 He stayed abreast of the news through the radio and The Florida Times-Union.
 He liked to read old magazines by the glow of the lamp at night.
 The cabin always smelled pungently of the woodstove.
 Until the end of his life in 1970, he had no electricity, no telephone and no running water.

-Here Willie Browne had lived almost 50 years with his brother Saxon.
-The tin-roofed cabin, with windows on three sides, stood two feet off the ground and about 20 feet long.
+In these woods, Saxon Browne lived his whole life with his brother Willie.
+The tin-roofed cabin they built together in 1952, with windows on three sides, stood two feet off the ground and about 20 feet long.
 Its plank and batten walls were never painted.

 Willie was about 12 years old, Saxon about 10, when their parents left them to live in the woods and moved back across the river to Jacksonville.
 William and Eliza Browne first bought perhaps 600 acres here during the Yellow Fever epidemics of the 1880s that killed their two daughters.
 The city seemed the source of disease.
 These woods were full of mosquitos, which no one yet understood were the vectors.
 William, an attorney, ferried across the river daily to his riverfront office in the city.
 When Shell Mount, the old two story house the Confederate widow Margaret Spearing lived in when she sold the Brownes this land, burned sometime around the Great Fire of 1901 that reduced Jacksonville to ashes, William and Eliza returned to the city and left Willie and Saxon to the land.

-The boys slept in an old barn until they built the cabin.
+The boys built a barn that accommodated them for years until they built the cabin.
 They fished, grew vegetables, kept some cows, built a small sawmill and sold oyster shells from the bluffs.
 From the city, their father wrote them [sics in advance], “Your Mother got the flowers and was delighted with them particularly the big rose Itook the plums down to her this morning and she enjoyed them immensely If you got them over to the Grant I hope you marked the trees so we can find them so we can dig them up and plant them Look out and do not mix with any one who is about small pox people.
 When you get the sills home I will come down and we will get the house started I mean for you boys to build it so you can learn how.”

 Willie never learned to drive.
 He once walked a cow three miles to Lone Star Stables to have it bred, as Joan Vinson, whose parents ran the stable, remembers.
 Saxon drove a Model T. After he died in ’53, the Model T hunkered in a small wooden building beside a barn about 150 feet west of the cabin.
 Willie kept the car in working order, not to drive but to use as a power source.
 Its engine ran a flywheel attached to a belt that ran a saw and other power tools.